CenterforBigData/ATR-data-code/README.md

 By using these pretrained models, you can achieve the forecast accuracy and results presented in our paper without the need to retrain the models from scratch.

-## Datasets
+## Datasets Overview

-This project includes three datasets corresponding to different tourist destinations, each with unique characteristics and preprocessing steps.
-Below is an overview of each dataset:
+1. **Hawaii Dataset:**

-### Hawaii Dataset
+   - Statistics on both international and domestic (U.S.) tourist arrivals.
-The Hawaii dataset, sourced from [Go Hawaii](https://www.gohawaii.com/), comprises both international and domestic (U.S.) tourist arrival statistics.
-It includes features such as date, tourist numbers, and additional external variables that may influence tourism trends.
-The dataset has undergone preprocessing, including decomposition into 'Trend', 'Seasonal', and 'Resid' components through the RobustSTL model to facilitate more effective training of the forecasting model.
+   - Includes date, tourist numbers, and external variables.

-### Jiuzhaigou Dataset
+   - Preprocessed with RobustSTL model into 'Trend', 'Seasonal', and 'Resid' components.

-Data from [Jiuzhaigou Valley](https://www.jiuzhai.com/news/number-of-tourists) include visitor numbers without distinguishing between domestic and international tourists.
-After forecasting, the sum of the 'Trend', 'Seasonal', and 'Resid' predictions needs to be adjusted by subtracting 6000 to revert the preprocessing step designed to ensure non-negativity.
+2. **Jiuzhaigou Dataset:**

-### Siguniangshan Dataset
+   - Records visitor numbers without differentiating between domestic and international tourists.
-Similar to Jiuzhaigou, the Siguniangshan dataset, obtained from [Siguniangshan](https://www.sgns.cn/info/number), captures the number of visitors to the Four Girls Mountain area.
-The final forecast requires a subtraction of 3500 from the sum of the decomposed components after prediction.
+   - Post-forecasting adjustment: subtract 6000 to revert preprocessing step.

-### Preprocessing Steps
+3. **Siguniangshan Dataset:**
-All datasets have been enhanced with external variables and decomposed using RobustSTL for an optimized forecasting process.
-The 'Trend', 'Seasonal', and 'Resid' components have been adjusted to facilitate better model training.
-The datasets are ready to be loaded using the `data_loader.py` script, and subsequent forecasting tasks can be performed with `prepare_train_model.py`, taking into account the specific adjustments mentioned for Jiuzhaigou and Siguniangshan datasets.
+   - Tracks visitor numbers to the Four Girls Mountain area.

-**Note:** The examples provided in this project use the Hawaii dataset for experimental demonstrations.
+   - After forecasting, adjust the final figure by subtracting 3500 from the decomposed components.